 NOTE 3: The details of RAN behaviour is up to RAN WG.

 Editor’s Note: The PDU Set QoS handling for Uplink media services is FFS.

+NOTE 4: In this release, it does not address the charging offset issue of DL PDU set eligible dropping by the NG-RAN.